Weeping resounded from the room where Breonna Taylor's mother learned the grand jury's decision - Local News 8

 “She had to drive all the way down there to be told this, despite two advanced requests from me to not force her to drive down only to learn no indictments,” Aguiar said.
 “I told them that would be hell for her.”

-Tamika Palmer was surrounded by her youngest daughter Bianca Austin, her sister Juniyah Palmer, attorneys Lonita Baker and Sam Aguiar as Cameron delivered the news that one officer, Brett Hankison, would be indicted for wanton endangerment for firing into a neighboring apartment on the night Taylor was killed.
+Tamika Palmer was surrounded by her youngest daughter Juniyah Palmer, her sister Bianca Austin, attorneys Lonita Baker and Sam Aguiar as Cameron delivered the news that one officer, Brett Hankison, would be indicted for wanton endangerment for firing into a neighboring apartment on the night Taylor was killed.

 There was “a lot of sadness and weeping,” said Christopher 2X, a community activist who is assisting Palmer and who stood outside the room when Cameron announced the decision.
 “It saddens me to witness, again, a mother of a victim in such excruciating pain … But it was expected in regards to how things have evolved over time in the Louisville Metro community, they usually always end up like this when those families who are looking for justice don’t receive it.”

-Note: CORRECTION: An earlier version of this story incorrectly identified two of Tamika Palmer’s family members who were with her when she learned of the grand jury decision.